FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 ---

 Summarising this tutorial, we started by generating a random yet correlated dataset for our custom model.
-We then saw how a simple linear regression model could be built with and without Flux, and how they were almost identical.
+We then saw how a simple linear regression model could be built with and without `Flux`, and how they were almost identical.

-Next, we trained the model by manually calling the gradient function and optimising the loss.
-We also saw how Flux provided various wrapper functionalities like the train! function to make the API simpler for users.
+Next, we trained the model by manually writing down the Gradient Descent algorithm and optimising the loss.
+We also saw how `Flux` provides various wrapper functionalities and keeps the API extremely intuitive and simple for the users.

-After getting familiar with the basics of Flux and Julia, we moved ahead to build a machine learning model for a real dataset.
-We repeated the exact same steps, but this time with a lot more features and data points, and by harnessing Flux's full capabilities.
+After getting familiar with the basics of `Flux` and `Julia`, we moved ahead to build a machine learning model for a real dataset.
+We repeated the exact same steps, but this time with a lot more features and data points, and by harnessing `Flux`'s full capabilities.
 In the end, we developed a training loop that was smarter than the hardcoded one and ran the model on our normalised dataset to conclude the tutorial.

 ## Copy-pastable code
 ### Dummy dataset